help-me-mom/ng-mocks/README.md

 * `karmaTypescriptConfig.bundlerOptions.nodeGlobals` - Boolean indicating whether the global variables `process` and `Buffer` should be included in the bundle.
 Defaults to `true`.

+* `karmaTypescriptConfig.bundlerOptions.noParse` - An array of module names that will be bunded as-is, without being parsed for dependencies.

 * `karmaTypescriptConfig.reports` - The types of coverage reports that should be created when running the tests, defaults to an html report in the directory `./coverage`.
    Reporters are configured as `"reporttype": destination` where the destination can be specified in three ways: